-- Specialized forums or platforms provide a large network to potentially find a new job.
+- Specialized forums or platforms provide an extensive network to find a new job potentially.

 - Networks like Twitter have become a valuable way to get real-time (occasionally true) news.
 Often this information can be seen 'raw,' without any traditional media bias or opinion mixed in.

-With the rise in popularity of early social media platforms, it was only a matter of time before business took notice of the growing trend.
+With the rise in popularity of early social media platforms, it was only a matter of time before businesses took notice of the growing trend.

 Businesses and private individuals have seen the importance and reach of social media.
 Some have even managed to use it to make a pretty decent living.

 Year or period: Circa 500 BC to 1945

 Since antiquity, communication across great distances has been accomplished through everything from smoke signals to the written word.
 This changed very little until the advent of the telegraph in 1792.